 In the wake of the 1959 Tibetan uprising, a Tibetan diaspora has made Tibetan Buddhism more widely accessible to the rest of the world.
 It has since spread to many Western countries, where the tradition has gained popularity.
 Among its prominent exponents is the 14th Dalai Lama of Tibet.
 The number of its adherents is estimated to be between ten and twenty million

 Tibetan Buddhism is the body of Buddhist religious doctrine and institutions characteristic of Tibet and certain regions of the Himalayas, including northern Nepal, Bhutan, and India (particularly in Arunachal Pradesh, Ladakh, Dharamsala, Lahaul and Spiti in Himachal Pradesh, and Sikkim).
 It is the state religion of Bhutan.
 It is also practiced in Mongolia and parts of Russia (Kalmykia, Buryatia, and Tuva) and Northeast China.
+The scriptural texts and their commentaries are contained in the Tibetan Buddhist canon, so Tibetan is the spiritual language of these regions.

 Two belong to the older path of the Hinayana: